BrentPease1/second-life/content/authors/karinatorres/_index.md

 highlight_name: false
 ---

-Lucy is a master’s student using bioacoustics to study Wild Turkeys in Illinois.
-Her project focuses on determining the gobbling chronology of Wild Turkeys to help inform hunting regulations in Illinois.
-She is co-advised by Dr. Guillaume Bastille-Rousseau.
-In her free time, Lucy enjoys birding, baking bread, and watching movies.
+Karina is a Master's student interested in applying technology to improve natural resource conservation.
+Her project will focus on obtaining ecological insights from citizen science data from programs like iNaturalist.
+Karina completed an undergraduate thesis at UF using remotely-sensed data to study the factors influencing human-caused wildfire occurrence in the southeastern United States.
+When she is not busy doing research, she loves to fish, hike, read, play games, and photograph wildlife.